thosgood/this-weeks-finds/markdown/151-200/week195.md

 ------------------------------------------------------------------------

-*\"The series is divergent; therefore we may be able to do something with it\"* - Oliver Heaviside.
+*"The series is divergent; therefore we may be able to do something with it"* - Oliver Heaviside.